 - fever (temperature of 38 degrees Celsius or above)

-More than 1 in 100 people may have:
+More than 1 in 100 people may develop:

-- redness or swelling where you had the injection
+- redness in your arm where you had the injection

 Very rare side effects